aws/karpenter-provider-aws/designs/ami-minimum-age.md

 If `amiSelectorTerms` are specified, the AMIs candidates are currently resolved querying the AWS EC2 API for AMIs, applying a filter to match the selector terms.

-Once the images are retrieved from the API, the images younger than `amiMinimumAge` are filtered out.
+To implement this feature, once the images are retrieved from the API, the ones that are younger than `amiMinimumAge` are filtered out.

 AMIs could be partially resolved, if no candidates matching `amiMinimumAge` are found.